 The Salt Spring Island Amateur Radio Society (SSARS) operates the VE7RGP repeater on 444.550 MHz.
 It has a + offset and uses a tone of 103.5 Hz.
 You should set your radio for tone encode and decode.
-After something like 25+ years, it was upgraded to a Yaesu DR-1X repeater on October 30, 2015.
+After something like 25+ years, it was upgraded to a Yaesu DR-1X repeater on October 30, 2015, and then replaced by a DR-2X on December 4 2018.
 It will respond to FM or digital C4FM.
-Later this year, it will be replaced by a DR-2X.

 Being located at about 700 metres (2300 feet) above sea level on Bruce Peak, it has a fairly large footprint.